 Since graham crackers, chocolate, and marshmallows are the three components of a good s’mores, I made sure this chocolate poke cake had plenty of each.

-Let the cake cool about 10 minutes.
+- Let the cake cool about 10 minutes.
 Then poke it with the end of a wooden spoon.
-There is no right way to do this, but be a little more careful with this cake because of the crust.
+Be careful not to push through the crust on the bottom.

-Use the back of the spoon to gently smooth and press the pudding into the holes.
-I also like to gently tap the cake pan on the counter to help the pudding settle into the holes.
+- Use the back of the spoon to gently smooth and press the pudding into the holes.
+Gently tap the cake pan on the counter to help the pudding settle into the holes.

 Now enjoy your summer s’mores without the danger of getting your eye poked out or sitting on a sticky marshmallow-ed chair.
 It’s a summer win!!!